ULIP ( Unit Linked Insurance Plan ): Meaning, Types, and Tax Benefits

 Individual investors are always in search of investment arenas that will provide them with protection against future uncertainties and give high returns.
-Unit Linked Insurance Plan- ULIP is one such investment where a portion of your investment is put aside for securing your life and the rest is invested in funds that are equity-oriented, debt-oriented, or hybrid.
-Initially, Unit Trust of India (UTI) was the first ULIP introduced in 1971 followed by the Life Insurance Corporation (LIC) in 1989.
+Unit Linked Insurance Plan- ULIP is one such investment where a portion of the investment is put aside for securing life and the rest is invested in funds.
+The funds can be equity-oriented, debt-oriented, or hybrid.
+Initially, Unit Trust of India (UTI) was the first ULIP introduced in 1971.
+It was followed by the Life Insurance Corporation (LIC) in 1989.

 What is ULIP: Full Form and Meaning?

-ULIP abbreviated as Unit linked Insurance Plan offers a perfect combination of financial planning as for any investor the two main concerns are:
+Unit Linked Insurance Plan abbreviated as ULIP offers a perfect combination of financial planning because for any investor the two main concerns are:

 ULIP plan helps satisfy both the concerns mentioned above.
 Moreover, the investor can claim the deduction under Section 80C.
-Insurance Regulatory and Development Authority (IRDA) of India regulates ULIP plan.
+The Insurance Regulatory and Development Authority (IRDA) of India regulates the ULIP plan.

 In the budget 2021, the Finance Minister announced that proceeds from the ULIP plan (amount receivable at the time of maturity of the policy) will be taxable if the annual premium exceeds INR 2.5 lakh in any given year of the policy’s term.

-As we know, ULIPs offer life insurance coverage along with an opportunity to invest in a variety of market funds including stocks, debt, or a combination of both.
-The premium paid towards the policy is invested in such funds according to the risk appetite of the investor.
+ULIPs offer life insurance coverage along with an opportunity to invest in a variety of market funds including stocks, debt, or a combination of both.
+The premium paid towards the policy is invested in such funds as per the risk appetite of the investor.

-Once you purchase a ULIP plan, the insurance firm invests a portion of your money into equity markets while the remaining amount is set aside to provide insurance coverage.
+The insurance firm invests a portion of the premium into equity markets while the rest provides insurance coverage.
 There are fund managers who keep track of the investment.

-ULIPs gives the flexibility to switch between debt and equity-oriented portfolio and so policyholder can maximize their returns by switching between their investments when the market conditions are favorable.
+ULIPs give the flexibility to switch between debt and equity-oriented portfolios.
+This enables the policyholder to maximize their returns by switching between their investments when the market conditions are favourable.

 What is the Lock-in Period?

 The lock-in period of ULIP is usually 5 years.
-However, the policyholder should at least hold the policy for 15 years or more as ULIP is a combination of insurance and investment and both of them are considered a long-term investments.
+However, the policyholder should at least hold the policy for 15 years or more since ULIP is a combination of insurance and investment and both of them are considered long-term investments.

 What are the different types of ULIPs?

-In India, there are various types of ULIP plans that are available which cater to a wide range of audiences based on their risk appetite and end investment objective.
-Below are mentioned ULIPs based on such criteria:
+In India, various types of ULIP plans are available based on the policyholder’s risk appetite and end investment objective.
+Below are the types of ULIPs based on such criteria:

 ULIPs Based on Funds